evgenykuzyakov/workshop/README_Windows.md

 Now, open file `src/art.rs` and modify the implementation of method `internal_render_art` at line `26`.

-You can draw whatever you want and debug it by running `draw_art.bat`.
+You can draw whatever you want and debug it by running `win\draw_art.bat`.
 But note, that too many pixels might lead to performance issues.

 Once you are satisfied with your art preview, it's time to try it for real.